dploeger/django-restviews/README.md

 However, this is only possible for logged in users and not very specific.
-It's better to specify the columns in your template call to restviews_grid with the "columns"-parameter.
+It's better to specify the columns in your template call to restviews_grid with the "fields"-parameter.

-The columns-parameter expects a string containing column definitions, separated by a comma (",").
+The fields-parameter expects a string containing field definitions, separated by a comma (",").

-One column definition is three parameters separated by a colon (":").
+One field definition is three parameters separated by a colon (":").
 These three parameters are:

 * field id from your model